-CCC’s first decade set a strong foundation for even great impact of nature and people in the next decade.
+CCC’s first decade set a strong foundation for even greater impact for nature and people in the next decade.
 Our vision and mission express our aspirations.
 Our values inform everything we do.

 We envision a resilient world where diverse people work together to conserve nature and build healthy communities.
 Our mission is to build the capacity of organizations, communities, and future leaders to achieve conservation impact, while applying Colorado State University’s world-class research and education.
 We do this by: